Custom Crochet Patterns Tailored for Everyone | Mae to Measure

 I'm confused with what I need to do for the gauge swatch

 So with the yarn you're using, you will work up a gauge swatch with the required stitch.
-Look at your yarn label and see what size hook/needle is suggested for the yarn.
-Using that size, try to crochet/knit a gauge swatch close to 4" x 4"/10 cm x 10 cm.
+Using the size of hook/needle required, crochet/knit a gauge swatch close to 4" x 4"/10 cm x 10 cm.
 Once you complete your gauge swatch, I recommend blocking it for the best outcome.
 Then, input the number of stitches and rows that you made and the measurement of the swatch's width and height.
 You will repeat these steps for both the body gauge and the ribbing gauge.
+Then if you'd like to calculate the estimated yardage/meterage for the pattern, use a kitchen scale and weigh your finished gauge, and input that value into the pattern.

 I'm not sure what ease I should do